BilldarBagdar/C4Device_32StepSequencer/README.md

 turn ON during randomization.
 However, encoder button LEDs only "flip" for actual randomization changes.
 LEDs that randomly hit ON will stay ON if already ON, for example, while encoder values randomly change most of the time (always randomize).</li>
 <li>You can now save and load sequencer dictionary JSON files. (from/to the project/data/c4Controllers folder by default)</li>
-<li>The sequencer now has a VERBOSE mode that applies when the remote script is NOT in USER mode so the sequencer will keep sending Notes (but not updating the C4 display).
+<li>The sequencer now has a VERBOSE mode that applies when the remote script is NOT in "User" mode so the sequencer will keep sending Notes (but not updating the C4 display).
 For example, when
-the script is in USER mode, the Spot/Erase button acts like a vehicle's clutch on the RTC (external) transport.
-Meaning, when the red Spot/Erase LED is ON you've "stepped ON the clutch" and disengaged from the (external RTC) Transport so the sequencer stops generating Notes (next list item about Spot/Erase applies here too).
-When the script is NOT in USER mode, the clutch is engaged by default (the sequencer is QUIET, doesn't generate Notes), but you can "let OFF the clutch" outside of USER mode by setting the sequencer to VERBOSE mode (before you leave USER mode) so the patch will remain engaged with the RTC Transport and let the sequencer play whenever the transport plays (outputting Notes only, no "display updates") after leaving USER mode (technically, you can change the sequencer patch back and forth between QUIET and VERBOSE outside of USER mode, but you can only adjust the sequencer Note output, for example, in USER mode)</li>
+the script is in ""User"" mode, the SPOT-ERASE button acts like a vehicle's clutch on the RTC (external) transport.
+Meaning, when the red SPOT-ERASE LED is ON you've "stepped ON the clutch" and disengaged from the (external RTC) Transport so the sequencer stops generating Notes (next list item about SPOT-ERASE applies here too).
+When the script is NOT in "User" mode, the clutch is engaged by default (the sequencer is QUIET, doesn't generate Notes), but you can "let OFF the clutch" outside of "User" mode by setting the sequencer to VERBOSE mode (before you leave "User" mode) so the patch will remain engaged with the RTC Transport and let the sequencer play whenever the transport plays (outputting Notes only, no "display updates") after leaving "User" mode (technically, you can change the sequencer patch back and forth between QUIET and VERBOSE outside "User" mode, but you can only adjust the sequencer Note output, for example, inside "User" mode)</li>
-<li>When the sequencer is in "External Transport" mode, the "Spot/Erase" button controls whether the sequencer "follows" the RTC signals.
-When the Spot/Erase LED is ON,
+<li>When the sequencer is in "External Transport" mode, the "SPOT-ERASE" button controls whether the sequencer "follows" the RTC signals.
+When the SPOT-ERASE LED is ON,
-you've "stepped ON the clutch" and the sequencer is "disengaged" from the "External Transport" so the sequencer doesn't generate Notes, it coasts.
+you've "stepped ON the clutch" and the sequencer is "disengaged" from the "External Transport" so the sequencer doesn't generate Notes, it coasts until you "let OFF" the clutch.
-<p>This external-transport Spot/Erase LED behavior is opposite to its behavior when in
+<p>This external-transport SPOT-ERASE LED behavior is opposite to its behavior when in
 "Internal Transport" mode where LED ON means internal transport is actively driving the sequencer pulses.
-If you are in USER mode and using MAX Transport instead of RTC, and you leave USER mode with a VERBOSE sequencer sending Notes, you have to return to USER mode to STOP the Max Transport using the physical Spot/Erase button (QUIETing the sequencer Note output won't stop the Max Transport)
+If you are in "User" mode and using MAX Transport instead of RTC, and you leave "User" mode with a VERBOSE sequencer sending Notes, you have to return to "User" mode to STOP the Max Transport using the physical SPOT-ERASE button (QUIETing the sequencer Note output won't stop the Max Transport)
 </p></li>
 <li>The Sequencer no longer does any pitch coercion (to C minor pentatonic), except to scale the Note values output between 12 and 120 (i.e. a normal piano's 10 octave range)</li>
 <li>An encoder's stored "pressedValue" now supplements the sequencer's randomly generated (scaled between 50 and 120) velocity for that sequence step.
 (If the Pressed value is 78 or higher,